Soft tissue laser

 The soft tissues of the mouth cover about 30 square inches of surface area, and sometimes require treatment.
 Annoying lumps or bumps may need removal with unusual patches of tissues submitted for further microscopic analysis.
 Traditionally, a surgical procedure involving incisions and sutures would be required to produce an acceptable remedy for these situations.
 Today, a pen-shaped wand allows Drs.
 Freundlich & Homsi to remove gently suspicious or bothersome bumps within a couple of minutes.
 The healing stimulated by laser energy leads to rapid resolution and little to no discomfort, without the need for stitches.

 Similarly, gums can be quickly reshaped without bleeding for ultimate appearance and health, and some gum infections treated with rapid resolution afterwards.
 Even cold sores or mouth ulcers can undergo faster healing when laser energy passes over the surface.
 Better yet, the days of pain associated with these recurring ulcers can be dramatically decreased immediately.
 Lasers may also be used with children to help growth and development issues or help wisdom teeth move into place.

 A soft tissue laser offers a valuable benefit to many commonly treated conditions in the mouth.
-Dr. Freundlich's specific training in laser protocols opens up numerous possibilities using one of modern dentistry's most versatile tools.
+Dr. Freundlich's and Dr. Homsi's specific training in laser protocols opens up numerous possibilities using one of modern dentistry's most versatile tools.